Learning Leadership Portfolio

 The Problem

-Coaching quality was inconsistent across delivery channels and staff.
-There was no shared method, no documentation of what "good" coaching looked like, and no way to ensure members received a consistent, high-quality experience regardless of who they worked with or where.
+Coaching quality varied by person and channel.
+There was no shared method, no definition of what good looked like, and no way to guarantee a consistent member experience.

-I designed the Financial Wellness Coaching program from the ground up — establishing not just the curriculum, but the coaching philosophy, quality standards, and the behavioral non-negotiables that every coach would be held to.
-The program runs 7+ weeks with a structured progression from coaching fundamentals through pillar-specific deep dives.
+I designed the program from the ground up — curriculum, philosophy, quality standards, and the non-negotiables every coach would be held to.
+It runs 7+ weeks, built around a coaching model (Explore → Plan → Journey) and a real case study character coaches practice with throughout.

 | Phase | Week | Focus | Delivery |